Plain Language — UNE-ISO 24495-1:2024 Standard

 Plain Language Adaptation

-Professional rewriting following ISO 24495-1: logical structure, short sentences, accessible vocabulary.
+Professional rewriting following ISO 24495-1: logical structure, short sentences, accessible vocabulary, and clear information hierarchy.

 Validation with Real Users

-We test the adapted texts with users representative of the target audience to verify that actual comprehension meets the UNE-ISO 24495-1:2024 standard.
+We test the adapted texts with representative users of your target audience to verify that real-world comprehension meets the UNE-ISO 24495-1:2024 standard.

 Editorial Team Training

-We train your communications, legal and technical teams in Plain Language techniques.
+We train your communications, legal, and technical teams in Plain Language techniques and effective clear writing.

 Monitoring with We All TXT